 - Other – 1.0%

 How often do you charge at home?

-Three quarters of respondents (75.3%) say they charge About half the time, Often or Very often at home, up from 75.3% for the same group last year.
+85.8% of respondents say they charge About half the time, Often or Very often at home, up from 75.3% for the same group last year.

 How often do you charge at work?

-Workplace charging is still relatively uncommon with the most popular answer Never accounting for almost 7 out of 10 people (68.3%), up from 65% last year.
-Just 14.0% say they use it Often or Very Often.
-Clearly an area for improvement.
+Workplace charging still remains relatively uncommon with the most popular answer Never accounting for almost 7 out of 10 people (68.3%), up from 65% last year.
+Just 14.0% say they use it Often or Very Often – down from 15.8% last year.

 - About half the time – 2.8%

 Are you dependent on the public charging network?

 84.8% say they are not Dependent on the public charging network here.